paslandau/paslandau.github.io/source/blog/laravel-with-phpunit-on-vagrant-in-phpstorm.md

 That includes:
 - install Laravel and Laravel Homestead
 - configure Vagrant through Homestead
+- run PHPUnit unit tests via PhpStorm on Vagrant
 - enable Laravel-specific configurations in PhpStorm
-- run PhpUnit unit tests via PhpStorm on Vagrant

 And just as a reminder, the first part is over at [Setting up PHP7 with Xdebug 2.4 for PhpStorm](http://www.pascallandau.com/blog/php7-with-xdebug-2-4-for-phpstorm-on-windows-10/), the second